Treatment for OCD

 - If you’re under blood thinners or have a bleeding disorder, acupuncture can be dangerous

-In the United States, acupuncture needles are regulated by the FDA as medical devices.
+The FDA in the United States regulates acupuncture needles as medical devices.
 Their labeling and manufacture need to meet particular standards.
-Make sure that your practitioner uses needles that are meant for only one use, sterile and non-toxic.
+Ensure that your practitioner uses needles meant for only one use, are sterile, and are non-toxic.

-What To Expect During Acupuncture for OCD Session?
+What to Expect During Acupuncture for an OCD Session

 During an acupuncture session, you’ll be asked to lie down on one side, on your back, or lie down depending on where the acupuncture needles will be inserted.
 After that, very thin, sterile, and disposable needles will be inserted into your body.
 You might experience a brief tingling or stinging sensation.

-After the needles are inserted, at times, you might experience a dull ache at the base of the needles, which will soon subside.
+After the needles are inserted, you might experience a dull ache at the base of the needles, which will soon subside.
 Contrary to popular belief, acupuncture sessions are generally painless with no side effects.
-The needles stay put for about 5-30 minutes.
-Occasionally the needle is stimulated with electricity or heated after insertion for enhancing the results.
+The needles stay put for about 5–30 minutes.
+Occasionally, the needle is stimulated with electricity or heated after insertion to enhance the results.

 The number of treatments required depends on the individual.
 If you want to try acupuncture for OCD, it’ll require multiple sessions before you see results.
 It also depends on how severe your symptoms are.
 However, in most cases, acupuncture can reduce OCD symptoms significantly.

 Acupuncture for OCD can prove to be very beneficial if you’re looking for an alternative treatment for OCD.
-Prior to an acupuncture treatment, an exhaustive evaluation of your previous medical condition, as well as your current symptoms, is undertaken.
+Before an acupuncture treatment, an exhaustive evaluation of your previous medical condition and your current symptoms is undertaken.
 After that, very thin needles are placed in particular points of your body, which increases your serotonin production, also known as happy chemicals, which can be very beneficial for OCD patients.

-The aim of acupuncture is to eliminate energy blockages, which will, in turn, result in calming your mind, reducing stress and anxiety, and returning your body to its natural state, and promoting optimal health.
+Acupuncture aims to eliminate energy blockages, which will, in turn, result in calming your mind, reducing stress and anxiety, returning your body to its natural state, and promoting optimal health.
 Studies show that people with OCD who received acupuncture sessions in comparison to patients who received regular care showed a significant decrease in OCD symptoms.

 However, it is to be noted that acupuncture doesn’t deliver instant results.
-If you try Ocd acupuncture, it’ll require multiple sessions before you see positive results.
+If you try OCD acupuncture, it’ll require multiple sessions before you see positive results.
 If you don’t respond well to medications or aren’t seeing any positive results through conventional treatments, acupuncture for OCD might be an excellent option.
-Additionally, for enhanced results, you can combine acupuncture with hypnosis, homeopathy, herbal remedies, or other holistic treatment for OCD
+Additionally, for enhanced results, you can combine acupuncture with hypnosis, homeopathy, herbal remedies, or other holistic treatments for OCD.

 Conclusion on natural treatment for OCD

-For acupuncture for OCD treatment in Philadelphia contact our clinic at 267-314-7575 to schedule your first appointment with one of our licensed acupuncturists. or Alternative Holistic Evaluation with Dr. Tsan.
+For acupuncture for OCD treatment in Philadelphia, contact our clinic at 267-403-3085 to schedule your first appointment with one of our licensed acupuncturists—or an Alternative Holistic Evaluation with Dr. Tsan.
 You can also book it online.

-Since Philadelphia Acupuncture is a division of Philadelphia Holistic Clinic any other holistic services that you may need (hypnosis for OCD, homeopathy for OCD) you will be able to receive at the same place.
+Since Philadelphia Acupuncture is a division of Philadelphia Holistic Clinic, you can receive any other holistic services that you may need (hypnosis for OCD, homeopathy for OCD) at the same place.